gbdev/pandocs/src/About.md

 You can search anywhere by pressing <kbd>s</kbd> on your keyboard or clicking the <i class="fa fa-search"></i> icon.

-The <i class="fa fa-edit"></i> icon allows you to suggest a edit on the current page by directly opening the source file in the git repository.
+The <i class="fa fa-edit"></i> icon allows you to suggest an edit on the current page by directly opening the source file in the git repository.

 You can find a one-page printable version of Pan Docs [here](https://gbdev.io/pandocs/print.html).